UNINETTSigma2/documentation/getting_started/tutorials/gpu.md

 [report **speedup**](https://blog.tensorflow.org/2018/04/speed-up-tensorflow-inference-on-gpus-tensorRT.html)
 on accelerators between **`23x` and `190x`** compared to using only a CPU.

-## Getting started on Saga
+## Getting started
-Of the resources provided, only [Saga](https://documentation.sigma2.no/jobs/job_types/saga_job_types.html#job-type-saga-accel) currently has GPUs available.
+Of the resources provided by us, only [Saga](https://documentation.sigma2.no/jobs/job_types/saga_job_types.html#job-type-saga-accel) currently has GPUs available.
 To access these one has to select the correct partition as well as request one or more GPUs to utilize.